Concept by: Cynthia Rodopoulou

-- Use drama techniques as special means of communication and collaboration especially for students with special needs;
+- Use drama techniques as a special means of communication and collaboration especially for students with special needs;

 - Understand the different aspects of body language;

-- Promote inclusion among members of school community (teachers, students etc.);
+- Promote inclusion among members of the school community (teachers, students, etc.);

 - Teachers (primary, secondary, vocational, adult, special needs);